imagej/imagej.github.io/pages/MorphoLibJ.md

 grayscale size opening making bright spots disappear.
-Right: comparison with morphological closing with square structuring element of radius 1: bright spots are removed, but some veins also disappear.](MorphoLibJ-grayscale-area-opening.png "Example of area opening on a grayscale image.
+Right: comparison with morphological closing with square structuring element of radius 1: bright spots are removed, but some veins also disappear.](/images/pages/MorphoLibJ-grayscale-area-opening.png "Example of area opening on a grayscale image.
 Left: original grayscale image of a leaf (image courtesy of Eric Biot, INRA Versailles).
 Middle: grayscale size opening making bright spots disappear.
-Right: comparison with morphological closing with square structuring element of radius 1: bright spots are removed, but some veins also disappear.")
+Right: comparison with morphological closing with square structuring element of radius 1: bright spots are removed, but some veins also disappear.")"

 As for classical morphological filters, grayscale attribute closing or tophat can be defined.
 Grayscale attribute closing consists in removing